mezzogallium/FCUP_MSc_Typst/README.md

 **Disclaimer: this template was not created by the faculty.** I am just a student looking for a better solution, not affiliated with whoever makes such decisions officially.

 ## Recent changes
+- Added option for showing a List of Tables
+- Added option to write a Dedication
+- Improved header placement in page
+- Included math and mono fonts in folder
+- Replaced blurry png image for the "MSc" watermark on the cover with a crisp svg replica
 - Moved all the code for document setup to template file.
 Now acknowledgments and abstracts are template arguments.
 This makes the main file much cleaner
 - Created a glossary.typ file.
 Now abbreviations are to be listed here instead of the main file, so that it is quicker to add an entry while writing, without scrolling to top of doc and back
 - Compilation should be a bit faster